 “Why do Enterprise Resource Planning (ERP) and Student Information Systems (SIS) employed across our state institutions inhibit our ability to address student mobility and transfer automation with our sister institutions?”
-This question was raised by a CIO in an online webinar held by AcademyOne in 2020.
+This question was raised by a CIO in a recent webinar we hosted.

 It should be no surprise; academic and administrative software reflect functional priorities.
 Vendors design software to do what their clients expect.
 So why aren’t vendors aware that transfer is a big part of the higher education experience for most students?
 They are for the most part.
 Why can’t institutions serve prospective students with automated methods to validate transfer credits and how those credits would apply toward a student’s anticipated degree?